hollowaykeanho/Upscaler/README.md

 > **IMPORTANT**
 >
 > **Know your hardware limitations** before determining the scaling factor.
 A
-> scale of 4x on a 1090p for a 16GB memory laptop can crash the entire OS during
+> scale of 4x on a 1090p for a 12GB memory laptop can crash the entire OS during
-> video re-assembly phase due to memory starvation.
+> the video re-assembly phase with FFMPEG due to memory starvation.

 #### (2) Setup Project Directory
 You're advised to create a project directory for upscaling video project due to